MicrosoftDocs/cpp-docs/docs/mfc/reference/cbutton-class.md

  A bitwise combination of split button styles.
 For more information, see the `uSplitStyle` member of the [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure.

 ### Remarks
- Use this method only with controls whose button style is `BS_SPLITBUTTON` or `BS_DEFSPLITBUTTON`.
+ Use this method only with controls whose button style is BS_SPLITBUTTON or BS_DEFSPLITBUTTON.

  The split button styles specify the alignment, aspect ratio, and graphical format with which Windows draws a split button icon.

- This method initializes the `mask` member of a [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure with the `BCSIF_STYLE` flag, and then sends that structure in the [BCM_GETSPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775969) message that is described in the Windows SDK.
+ This method initializes the `mask` member of a [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure with the BCSIF_STYLE flag, and then sends that structure in the [BCM_GETSPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775969) message that is described in the Windows SDK.
 When the message function returns, this method retrieves the split button styles from the `uSplitStyle` member of the structure.

 ##  <a name="getstate"></a>  CButton::GetState
  Retrieves the state of a button control.